 The Partially Examined Life

 Between 3 and 6 people participate in a conversation covering selected readings.
-Most of them have a degree in philosophy, but don’t do it for a living, so their knowledge and depth of insight is great, but it is also clear they don’t share the same opinions, which helps keep it relevant.
+Most of them have a degree in philosophy but don’t do it for a living, so their knowledge and depth of insight are great, but it is also clear they don’t share the same opinions, which helps keep it relevant.

 Stephen West is my hero.
-Each one of his podcasts is beginner friendly and breaks down complex topics in an understandable, sometimes humorous way.
+Each one of his podcasts is beginner-friendly and breaks down complex topics in an understandable, often humorous way.

-A critical theory podcast that references Hegel a lot, but focusses on the more edgy and difficult post-modern thinkers, such as Deleuze, Guattari, Batialle, Foucault, as well as much more contemporary thinkers like Mark Fisher and Nick Land.
+A critical theory podcast that references Hegel a lot, but focuses on the more edgy and difficult post-modern thinkers, such as Deleuze, Guattari, Bataille, Foucault, as well as much more contemporary thinkers like Mark Fisher and Nick Land.